 ambient mode.
 When burn-in protection or low-bit ambient mode is

-enabled, the watch face may use the Burn-in protection small image
+enabled, the watch face might use the burn-in protection small image

 because it is safe.
 Otherwise, since it is hard for a watch

-face to determine suitability, an image should not be displayed.
+face to determine suitability, an image isn't displayed.

 |